Keyoes/Raspberry-pi-pico-2-W-bad-usb-wireless/README.md

 Removing Existing Firmware ex(MicroPython)
 If your Raspberry Pi Pico 2 W already has MicroPython, FlashNuke, or other firmware installed, you should remove it first:

-Download the Raspberry Pi Pico Flash Reset tool (flash_nuke.uf2) Press and hold the BOOTSEL button on your Raspberry Pi Pico 2 W While holding the button, connect the Pico to your computer via USB Release the button once connected
+Download the Raspberry Pi Pico 2 W

+Flash Reset tool (flash_nuke.uf2)
+Press and hold the BOOTSEL button on your Raspberry Pi Pico 2 W While holding the button, connect the Pico to your computer via USB Release the button once connected